Kongs (Donkey Kong) | Allies | Villains (Kremling Krew, Tiki Tak Tribe, Snowmads)

 - Reused Character Design: He uses a modified form of Klump's model.
 Which then becomes a plot point when it is revealed they're brothers.

-- Villain Song: "A Pirate's Scorn" and "Bootie Boogey", technically also "Look Into The Mirror/You're a Pirate", which he sings to convince an amnesiac DK that he's part of Skurvy's crew.
+- Villain Song: "A Pirate's Scorn" and "Bootie Boogey".
+For Villain Recruitment Songs, there's "Look Into The Mirror/You're a Pirate", where he sings to convince an amnesiac DK that he's part of Skurvy's crew.

 - Zero-Approval Gambit: Acted as if he deliberately burnt down the clan's home so nobody would suspect that Klump was responsible.